SnapTexas/DataFlow-V1/README.md

 Despite successfully implementing a functional real-time IoT data pipeline, the current system has several limitations:
 1. Single Instance Architecture o Both the Bridge Server and Data Validation Server currently run as single instances. o This creates potential bottlenecks and a single point of failure.
 2. Limited Fault Tolerance
   o Redis buffering ensures some smoothing, but if a Redis instance goes down, recovery and failover are limited.
 3. Scope of Data Sources
   o Currently, the pipeline only processes IoT sensor data. o Integration of other types of structured or unstructured data is not supported yet.

 4. AI Agent Capabilities
-o The AI agent only provides insights and answers based on stored data. o It does not autonomously act on data or trigger tasks in the system.
+  oThe AI agent only provides insights and answers based on stored data. o It does not autonomously act on data or trigger tasks in the system.
 5. Security Constraints
   o Data transmission between IoT devices, MQTT broker, and servers lacks end to-end encryption. o Authentication and authorization mechanisms are limited to admin login for dashboards.
 6. Dynamic Scaling
   o While Redis instances can be added or removed dynamically, the servers themselves cannot scale horizontally.
 7. Real-Time Metrics & Monitoring
   o The system does not provide advanced metrics or monitoring dashboards for performance, latency, or data health.

 📊 Future Enhancements